Feeling Versus Intellect

 The regular flow of our feelings are hindered by the straining of the imagination.

-The mind and the physical body has a precise degree of force, which it employs in one action only at the expense of all the rest.
+The mind and the physical body uses force in one action only at the expense of all the rest.

-These different natures divert the mind’s force and changes its disposition.
+The different natures of our actions divert the mind’s force and changes its disposition.

 It renders us: